 Common Changes and Concerns

 In the book, we cover all the common changes of pregnancy and the concerns they may bring up.
+Here is a calendar of fetal development and changes in you week to week.
 We also address specific concerns for those expecting multiples, teen parents, older parents, LGBTQ parents, parents with disabilities, and pregnancy after trauma or after previous pregnancy loss.
 In our pregnancy links and resources PDF, we offer connections to more resources on these topics, and more resources for all of our other chapters on pregnancy topics.

 Having a Healthy Pregnancy